keijiro/HdrpVatExample/README.md

 ![importer](https://i.imgur.com/01SK60b.png)

-There are three types of shader graphs under the "Shader Graph" group: Cloth, Fluid, and Rigid.
+There are three types of shader graphs under the "Shader Graph" group: Soft, Rigid, and Fluid.
 You can use corresponding VAT methods with these shader graphs.

 These shader graphs have some VAT dependent properties.